ysdn2019/Graduates-List/graduates/alyssa-chieffallo.md

 ---
 path: /work/Niagara-Wine-Festivals
 graduate: Alyssa Chieffallo
-mainimg: /assets/work/chieffallo_alyssa_project2_web_main.jpg
+cover: /assets/work/chieffallo_alyssa_project2_web_main.jpg
-thumbnailimg: /assets/work/chieffallo_alyssa_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/chieffallo_alyssa_secondary_web_thumbnail.jpg
 title: Niagara Wine Festivals
 groupmembers:
-fields: Branding, Communication, Print
+category: Branding, Communication, Print
 mediumdimensions: Communication Design
 description: The Niagara Wine Festival is an annual event that takes place in Downtown St. Catharine’s area.
 It is one of the largest wine celebrations in Canada, and has been celebrated for 67 years.
 digitallink: